 It is easy to see why Brown’s work has commanded renown already.
 The prose is economical and stark, pulsing with vibrancy as often as a heartbeat.
 Brown is able to highlight the chaos and pain in the world while also ensuring that his characters are fully-realized in the process.
 They breathe and hurt, it seems, as much as any reader could.

-Season, on the whole, does not read like a debut collection of stories and that is what makes this collection so important.
+In the Season of Blood & Gold, on the whole, does not read like a debut collection of stories and that is what makes this collection so important.
 Brown has put his command of the English language on display here, forcing readers to confront not only the humanity of his characters, but often their own as well.
 What is the most exciting thing about, Season, really, is that it is only the beginning.

 Sam Slaughter brews beer and teaches college English.